How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 Lesson 3 — Sellers ghost for a reason, and it's usually leverage

-Nothing frustrated my buyers more than a seller going silent for two weeks mid-negotiation.
+Nothing frustrates a buyer more than a seller going silent for two weeks mid-negotiation.
 Sometimes that's disorganization.
 More often it's deliberate: silence is cheap, and it makes an eager buyer negotiate against themselves.
 The correct counter is patience — the party who needs the deal less always wins it.
 A founder on a launch deadline is the worst possible negotiator, which is why the smartest ones secure names before they're desperate.

 Lesson 4 — The renewal date is quiet leverage nobody talks about